Help us to protect New Zealand.

 Our border is not just at airports – it’s everywhere people or goods could enter our country, including our sea ports, coastlines and international freight arrival points.
 Cross-border crime can occur in any of these places, and the signs can be visible within your community or workplace.

-You can help protect New Zealand by reporting unusual activity in your community and around our coast - or in your workplace if it’s within a Customs-controlled Area (CCA).
+You can help protect New Zealand by reporting unusual activity in your community and around our coast - or in your workplace if it’s within a supply chain business.

 Your tip can make a difference